-When our premises are used for activities/services offered by other organisations or individuals confirmation will be sought by the school that appropriate risk assessments, aligned with 'Keeping Children Safe in Offsite settings', are completed, safeguarding and child protection policies and procedures are in place.
-This assurance will be included in any transfer of control agreement (i.e. lease or hire agreement).
+When our premises may be are used for activities/services offered by other organaisationsorganisations or individuals cConfirmation should-will be sought from by the school that appropriate risk assessments, aligned with 'Keeping Children Safe in Offsite settings', are completed, safeguarding and child protection policies and procedures are in place.
+This assurance will be included in any transfer of control agreement (i.e. lease or hire agreement). ongoing monitoring is undertaken.

-Implementation, Monitoring and Review of the Safeguarding and child protection Policy

-The Designated Safeguarding Lead will ensure that the school's child protection policy is put on the agenda of the Governing Body at least once a year for discussion, monitoring, review and renewal.

-Our School submits the Local Authority annual safeguarding audit within agreed deadlines

-(S175/157 Education Act 2002 audit) to evidence compliance with current legislative requirements, including any implications and learning from local, regional or national safeguarding issues.
+Implementation, Moni itoring The Designated Safeguarding Lead will ensure that and Review of the the school's child protection policy is put on the Safeguarding and child agenda of the Governing Body at least once a year protection Policy ' for discussion, monitoring, review and renewal.
+Our School submits the Local Authority annual safeguarding audit within agreed deadlines (S175/157 Education Act 2002 audit) to evidence compliance with current legislative requirements, including any implications and learning from local, regional or national safeguarding issues.
 In this way the Governing Body authorises the DSL for Child Protection to carry out his/her responsibilities as outlined in the statutory Guidance